Algomorph/InfiniTAM/README.md

 TLDR: Maybe.

 Originally, that was the plan.
 However, at the time of writing I'm exhausted from trying to stick to the open(for extension)-closed(for modification) principle.
-The code wasn't originally designed for dynamic-scene fusion, so some things really do need to change to make the new things more maintainable.
+The code wasn't originally designed for dynamic-volume fusion, so some things really do need to change to make the new things more maintainable.
 I've already changed a lot of code from the original InfiniTAM codebase, IMHO, for the better.

 If this fork achieves reasonable success, I'll reach out to the InfiniTAM authors and ask whether they'd like to work on integrating my changes into their codebase.
 I (hope that I) didn't break anything so far, but the original code lacks any hint of continuous integration, which I plan to add to it, at least for my code, shortly.